New homes, new business owners

 There aren’t a lot of homes available for sale right now in Palisade, and this particular home includes a three-bedroom, 1 1/2-bath home sitting on almost three acres.
 Although there are no trees right now, there has been on a peach orchard on the property, which has good irrigation water.

-Learn more about Palisade, Colorado
+Learn more about homes for sale in Palisade, Colorado